vert-x3/vertx-web-site/src/site/blog/posts/2020-03-09-easy-sso-for-vertx-with-keycloak.md

 Often we need to call other services from our web app that are protected via Bearer Authentication.
 This means that we need a valid `access token` to access a resource provided on another server.

-To demonstrate this we use Keycloak's userinfo endpoint as a straw man to demonstrate backend calls with a bearer token.
+To demonstrate this we use Keycloak's `/userinfo` endpoint as a straw man to demonstrate backend calls with a bearer token.

 We can obtain the current valid `access token` via `user.opaqueAccessToken()`.
-Since we use a `WebClient` to call the protected endpoint, we need to pass the `access token` via the `Authorization` header by calling `bearerTokenAuthentication(user.opaqueAccessToken())` in the current `HttpRequest` object.
+Since we use a `WebClient` to call the protected endpoint, we need to pass the `access token` via the `Authorization` header by calling `bearerTokenAuthentication(user.opaqueAccessToken())` in the current `HttpRequest` object:

 ```java
 private Handler<RoutingContext> createUserInfoHandler(WebClient webClient, String userInfoUrl) {